You can change your lighting and start saving

 Earlier LED downlights often interfered with transformers, meaning that it was advisable to remove the transformers, before replacing the globes.
 LED technology has advanced in the last 2-3 years, meaning that this is no longer the case in most households.
 However, in some cases you may find that your transformers are not compatible with certain LED downlights.

 If you are considering topping up or installing ceiling insulation it is advisable to remove the old transformers (even if they are connected to LEDs), so that there is no risk associated with placing insulation over the transformer and no need to have a hole in your insulation to accommodate the transformer.
-If you’re not sure how best to proceed feel free to give the Our Energy Future team a call on 1300 339 915.
+If you’re not sure how best to proceed feel free to give the Positive Charge team a call on 1300 339 915.

 Are they warm lights?

 The 3000K warm white colour is available for the free LED upgrade as it best replicates the colour of the halogen downlights and therefore is the best direct replacement in the upgrade.